zephyrproject-rtos/zephyr/doc/application/application.rst

 Application Configuration
 *************************

-The application's kernel is configured using a set of options that can be customized for application-specific purposes.
+The application is configured using a set of options that can be customized for application-specific purposes.
 The Zephyr build system takes a configuration option's value from the first source in which it is specified.